fcerbell/fcerbell.github.io/_posts/en/2021-05-19-Debian111PostInstall021Debian-Networkconfiguration-Router-en.md

 ## Previous steps

-The network configuration file should have been initialized with the [Debian11 Bootstrap Debian Network configuration](/Debian111Bootstrap020Debian-Networkconfiguration-en/) post.
+The network configuration file should have been initialized with the [Debian11 PostInstall Debian Network configuration](/Debian111PostInstall020Debian-Networkconfiguration-en/) post.

 ## Create new variables